spgill/bitnigma/README.md

                         Chunk size for reading and writing data.
   --benchmark, -b       Benchmark the processing time (prints results to
                         stderr).
-  --no-progress, -np    Suppress the progress meter that is normally written
+  --progress, -p        Show the progress meter; written to stderr.
-                        to stderr.

 ```